wayneluke/vB5-Documentation/video/accessing_admincp.md

 << Show one of the sections under Settings -> Options.
 Highlight inline description and show the popup help. >>

-## Adding additional administrators.
+## Adding additional administrators

 If needed, you can create multiple administrators on your site.
 These administrators can help you run your site.

 1. To add a new administrator, you would need to search for the user that you want to promote.
 2. To do this today, I am going to use the quick search on the AdminCP home page.